More information on the 2022-2026 Committee Term will be shared in January 2023.

 The Committee may invite additional content experts to attend regular meetings and to present at specific meetings in order to meet its mandate.

-The Committee shall meet at least quarterly.
-Additional meetings shall be held at the call of the Chair.
+The Committee shall meet at least six times a year – either in person or via an accessible virtual platform.
+Additional meetings shall be held at the call of the Co-Chairs.

-The Committee will prepare an annual budget for individual projects or tasks to be undertaken in any year.
-The Director of Corporate Services shall bring forward budget requests of the Committee as part of the Municipal budget process.
+The Committee will prepare an annual work plan including budget requests ahead of the budget cycle.
+The Director of Public Works shall bring forward budget requests of the Committee as part of the Municipal budget process.

 Mayor Nancy Peckford